felucian/Ready-AI-APP-ST304/Lab_Modules/05_TrafficMirroring/05_Traffic-Mirroring.md

    ![image.png](imgs/image-acc4a3b4-a429-4243-b5e0-3cb1c07850f8.png)

-3. Wait a couple of minutes, needed for Azure Application Insights to collect telemetry, and paste the content of the "_LogAnalyticsQuery.md_" file into Azure Log Analytics.
+3. Wait a couple of minutes, needed for Azure Application Insights to collect telemetry, and paste the content of the "_C:\Labs\Lab_Modules\k8sconfigurations\mirroring\LogAnalyticsQuery.md_" file into Azure Log Analytics.

    ```plain
    requests